snobear/esconsole/README.md

 # ESConsole

-A ncurses text-based interface to exploring and managing Elasticsearch indices.
+An ncurses text-based interface to exploring and managing Elasticsearch indices.
 Geared toward management of time-based indices.

 ## Usage